-2. On or around March 11, 2020, the University announced that because of the COVID-19 pandemic, all classes would be moved online for the remainder of the Winter 2020 semester.
+2. On or around March 11, 2020, the University announced that because of the COVID-19 pandemic, all classes would be moved online for the remainder of the Spring 2020 semester.
 Defendants instructed students who lived in University residence halls and other oncampus housing to move out if they could, although residence halls would remain open for students who had no choice but to remain on campus.
 On information and belief, most students in oncampus housing have complied with the directive to leave campus.
-In addition, the services that Plaintiff and the proposed Classes' (See Class Definitions, at para.
-47) tuition and fees were intended to cover were no longer available to them.
+In addition, the services that Plaintiff and the proposed Classes' (See Class Definitions, at ¶ 47) tuition and fees were intended to cover were no longer available to them.

-- 3. Despite the cancellation of live in-person instruction, the constructive eviction of students at the University for the remainder of the semester, and the cessation of all campus activities for at least the same time period, the University has not offered adequate refunds or reductions in charges of tuition, room and board, and fees charged to cover the cost of certain on-campus services which will no longer be available to students.
-With respect to room and board, the University has merely offered an \$850 credit for students who follow its directive to move out of residence halls.
-This \$850 credit is not commensurate with the financial losses to the University's students and their families. - 4.
-A sizable portion of the semester (which spans from January 6, 2020 through April 28, 2020) remained when the University encouraged students to move out of on campus housing in March; and when Michigan Gov. Gretchen Whitmer issued Executive Order No. 2020-21, a "temporary requirement to suspend activities that are not necessary to sustain or protect life." - 5.
-The University's decision to transition to online classes and to request or encourage students to leave campus were responsible decisions to make, but it is unfair and unlawful for the University to retain full tuition and fees and a disproportionate share of prepaid amounts for room and board costs and fees and to refuse to reduce any outstanding charges, effectively passing the losses on to the students and their families.
-Other higher education institutions across the United
+3. Despite the cancellation of live in-person instruction, the constructive eviction of students at the University for the remainder of the semester, and the cessation of all campus activities for at least the same time period, the University has not offered adequate refunds or reductions in outstanding charges for tuition, room and board, and fees charged to cover the cost of certain on-campus services which will no longer be available to students.
+With respect to room and board, the University has merely offered a \$1,000 credit for students who follow its directive to move out of residence halls (the credit is limited to \$500 for students without a meal plan).
+This credit is not commensurate with the financial losses to the University's students and their families.

+4. A significant portion of the semester (which spans from January 6, 2020 through April 25, 2020) remained when the University directed students to move out of University housing in March.